Ikramkhan786/Ikramkhan786.git.io/README.md

-# How to save your app from reverse engineering

 Most beginners don't aware that without using protection, their app would easily manipulate and reversed.
 That is very dangerous for new developers.
 This issue can threatened new developers for security about their app.
 For solving this issues we can use optimizers.
 So we can start from basic and free optimizer **ProGaurd**.

 ProGaurd obfuscating the name of classes, fields and methods that provides minimal protection against reverse engineering.
 It makes hard for reverse-engineers to undestand, copy or manipulate the code.